 The Sitka Local Foods Network is a 501(c)(3) nonprofit organization, and your donations can help support a variety of projects promoting the growing, harvesting and consumption of local foods in Sitka, Alaska.

 Your donation helps us fund the Sitka Farmers Market and St. Peter’s Fellowship Farm, among other projects.
 We offer education opportunities to Sitka residents, so they can learn how to grow their own food and preserve it for the winter.
-In 2018 we launched a Sitka food business innovation contest, and we continued it in 2019.
-In 2018 we also received a $1,000 grant from the Sitka White Elephant Shop (aka, the White E) that will help us match funds for the WIC (Women, Infants, Children supplemental nutrition program) and SNAP (formerly known as food stamps) users who buy produce from us during the Sitka Farmers Market and other events.
-In 2019, we received a $1,500 grant from the White E. In addition to our own programs, we support food projects run by other Sitka organizations, such as the Sitka Kitch, Sitka Community Gardens, Fish to Schools and 4H.
+In 2018 we launched a Sitka food business innovation contest, and we continue it as an annual event today.
+In 2018 we received our first annual grant from the Sitka White Elephant Shop (aka, the White E) that helps us match funds for the WIC (Women, Infants, Children supplemental nutrition program) and SNAP (formerly known as food stamps) users who buy produce from us during the Sitka Farmers Market and other events.
+In addition to our own programs, we support food projects run by other Sitka organizations, such as the Sitka Kitch, Sitka Community Gardens, Fish to Schools and 4H.

 To make a tax-deductible donation, you simply mail a check to: Sitka Local Foods Network, 408 Marine St., Suite D, Sitka, Alaska, 99835.
 Please let us know if you need a receipt.
 Our EIN is 26-4629930.
 You can donate online through our link on the PayPal Giving Fund website (no fees).
 We also have an online donation site through MightCause.com, and you can make an online contribution by clicking this link or the image below.
 In addition, we can be found through the online donation site NetworkForGood.com, and you can donate by clicking here (note, NetworkForGood.com handles most of the fundraisers on Facebook).

 If you work for one of the businesses, such as Alaska Airlines, that uses the Benevity.com website for employee charitable donations, the Sitka Local Foods Network can accept donations through that site.
 Click the link above to go to our profile page.
 Also, some corporations match employee donations, so double-check with your employer to see if your donation will be matched.